Quick Look: How to Bake Tilapia

 We love to use recycled parchment paper to make cleanup a breeze but feel free to use aluminum foil or generously spray a baking sheet with non-stick cooking spray.

-Leftovers: you can keep leftover baked tilapia in the fridge for up to 2-3 days.
+You can keep leftover baked tilapia in the fridge for up to 2-3 days.

 Absolutely!
 Honestly, fresh tilapia fish tacos are probably our favorite way to eat baked tilapia!
 There are so many different toppings you could add to these or let the whole family get creative with different combinations.
 They would also pair really well with a side of homemade guacamole and a frozen mango margarita!